whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-04-Honest-Company-Essentials-Bundle-June-2015-Review.md

 <center><img src='/images/HonestJune2015Box.jpg'></center>
 <p><b>Subscription:</b> <a href="http://www.honest.com/refer_to/792187">Honest Company Essentials Bundle</a></p>
 <p><b>Cost:</b> $35.95 monthly.
 You can fully control the delivery date to whichever date you want and cancel anytime.
-Shipping is Free with purchases over $50</p>
+Shipping is Free with purchases over $50.</p>
 <p><b>What's in the box:</b> You can choose any 5 items from their line of personal care & home cleaning essentials.
 Additionally, you can add 3 extra products to your bundle at a 25% discounted price.</p>
-<p><b>Deal:</b> Get a <a href="http://www.honest.com/refer_to/792187">FREE Essential discover set</a> filled with 5 travel-sized essential family items made with non-toxic, natural, and safe ingredients, valued at $13.95!</p>
+<p><b>Deal:</b> Get a <a href="http://www.honest.com/refer_to/792187">FREE Essentials Discover Set</a> filled with 5 travel-sized essential family items made with non-toxic, natural, and safe ingredients, valued at $13.95!</p>
 <br>

-<p>Initially my delivery date was set to next week, but we ran out of a few essentials at home that I bumped up the date.
+<p>Initially my delivery date was set to next week, but we ran out of a few products at home so I bumped up the date.
 It only took 2 days for the box to get to me, which is amazing!
-Also great for future reference knowing that if I ran out of something I can just order from them knowing that it won’t take long and I won’t have to settle for mediocre products from other stores due to necessity.</p>
+Also great for future reference in case I run out of something, I can just order from them knowing that it won’t take long and I won’t have to settle for mediocre products from other stores due to necessity.</p>

 <center><img src='/images/HonestJune2015OpenBox.jpg'></center>
-<p>The box was packed with air cushions, so it was not a surprise that every single item arrived without a single scratch.
-I like companies who pay attention to the small details.</p>
+<p>The box was packed with air cushions, so naturally every single item arrived without a single scratch.
+I like companies who pay attention to their packaging.</p>
 <br>

 <center><img src='/images/HonestJune2015Items.jpg'></center>